hr097/AMS-Attendance-Management-Software/SOURCE CODE/Developer's-README.md

 you can add fetures and solve bugs in application and make pull request to this repository we will review it

-Rest of the source code is open source
+Rest of the source code is open source.

-Thank you for taking interst in AMS software
+Thank you for taking interst in AMS software.